-Back to history...after the crash, my photographer friend explored the local area with one of the Coast Guard crewmen.
+Back to history...after the crash, Stu explored the local area with one of the Coast Guard crewmen.
 He asserted that if necessary he could walk down to Cape Royds to seek help, and after finally meeting Stu in 2018 I firmly believe he could have done it if necessary.
 Neider pooh-poohed this idea saying that a deadly end in a crevasse would be inevitable.
 But that probably was unlikely.
 Remember that the first ascent of Erebus (12,447 feet) was conducted by members of Shackleton's winter party, who were, of course, staying in the hut at Cape Royds.
 They essentially walked straight uphill about 12 miles from the hut, and reached the crater around 10 March 1908 without encountering crevasses other than those resulting from fumaroles near the summit.
 In the present era the route is sometimes used (by snowmobile) by the McMurdo SAR team for training...and it was also used by ironworker Charlie Blackmer during his clandestine ascent on his day off in January 1991.

-The summit party was led by T. W. Edgeworth David, and included Dr. A. F. Mackey, Douglas Mawson, Dr. Eric Marshall, and J. B. Adams.
+The summit party from Shackleton's expedition was led by T. W. Edgeworth David, and included Dr. A. F. Mackey, Douglas Mawson, Dr. Eric Marshall, and J. B. Adams.
 A sixth member of the team, Philip Brocklehurst, suffered from frostbite and stayed in the tent while the rest of the group went to the rim.
 This first ascent is well documented (but unfortunately without a map) in Aurora Australis, a book by Shackleton, originally published by the winter party while in the hut and more recently reprinted.